-So you've bought a new mountain bike (or you’re about to).
+So you've bought a used mountain bike (or you’re about to).
 Good for you!
 Hopefully, you’ll be on the trails soon, enjoying miles and miles of off-road fun.
 But before you set off, there are a few essential pieces of equipment that you need.

 It doesn’t matter if you’re a beginner or a seasoned pro, good riding gear is key to enjoying mountain biking.
 Mountain biking always carries some level of risk.
 Crashes will happen to the best of us.
 Proper mountain biking apparel is designed to make riding more pleasant by keeping you cool and comfortable, but it also helps protect you during crashes.

 Dressed in the right gear, these riders are ready for adventure.

 This list aims to simplify the process of building up your gear collection by explaining the essentials.
 You'll not only look the part but have more fun and be ready for anything on the trail.
 This is the gear every mountain biker needs to keep in their closet.

 If you’re curious about mountain biking and want to learn more about the different bikes, riding styles, and tech available, check out our detailed Mountain Bike Buyer’s Guide.

 It goes without saying: Protect your head!
 Helmet use reduces the odds of head injury by 50 percent, and the odds of head, face, or neck injury by 33 percent [source].
 Modern helmets are lighter, well-ventilated, safer, and better looking than ever.
 There’s no reason not to wear one.